Paul DeJong Player Props: Cardinals vs. Nationals

 Paul DeJong At The Plate

+- DeJong enters this game on a four-game hitting streak.
+During his last outings, he's hitting .300.

-- DeJong has picked up a hit in 36 of 63 games this year, with multiple hits 14 times.
+- DeJong has reached base via a hit in 38 games this year (of 65 played), and had multiple hits in 15 of those games.

-- DeJong has had at least one RBI in 28.6% of his games this year (18 of 63), with two or more RBI seven times (11.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 29.2% of his games this season, DeJong has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in two contests.

-- He has scored in 38.1% of his games this year, with more than one run scored in 7.9%.
+- He has scored in 25 games this season (38.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.